Advancing Intelligent Sequence Modeling: Evolution, Trade-offs, and Applications of State-Space Architectures from S4 to Mamba: Other Variants of S4

-S4D balances expressiveness and computational cost by maintaining the advantages of DSS while avoiding the computational burden of full-rank state matrices.
-It is compatible with Vandermonde matrix-based kernel computation, retaining the same theoretical complexity as S4 but with a simpler implementation \cite{gu2022parameterization}.
+S4D strengthens DSS by incorporating S4 initialization methods while retaining a diagonal state matrix \citep{gu2022parameterization}.
+It generalizes DSS's diagonal structure but enhances long-range dependency modeling through specialized initialization techniques.
+The convolution kernel is given by: S4D balances expressiveness and computational cost by maintaining the advantages of DSS while avoiding the computational burden of full-rank state matrices.
+It is compatible with Vandermonde matrix-based kernel computation, retaining the same theoretical complexity as S4 but with a simpler implementation \citep{gu2022parameterization}.

 Compared to DSS, S4D supports more flexible initialization schemes, such as HiPPO matrix-based methods, leading to improved performance on long-range sequence modeling tasks.
-It has been shown to perform robustly on image, audio, and time-series benchmarks, often surpassing DSS in both efficiency and accuracy \cite{gu2022parameterization}.
+It has been shown to perform robustly on image, audio, and time-series benchmarks, often surpassing DSS in both efficiency and accuracy \citep{gu2022parameterization}.

-\subsubsection{Mega-S4:}
+\subsubsection{Mega-S4}

-Mega combines gated attention with Exponential Moving Averages (EMA) to enhance sequence modeling efficiency \cite{ma2022mega}.
-The model refines its hidden state as:

-where \( (q_t, k_t, v_t) \) are learned feature representations, and \( \sigma \) is an element-wise gating function.
+Mega combines gated attention with Exponential Moving Averages (EMA) to enhance sequence modeling efficiency \citep{ma2022mega}.
+The model refines its hidden state as: where \( (q_t, k_t, v_t) \) are learned feature representations, and \( \sigma \) is an element-wise gating function.
 By combining EMA with attention-like gating, Mega achieves a balance between computational efficiency and expressiveness, maintaining linear time and space complexity compared to standard Transformers.

-Unlike traditional attention mechanisms burdened by quadratic complexity, Mega employs multi-dimensional damped EMA to capture long-term dependencies while ensuring stability \cite{ma2022mega}.
-This allows it to outperform state-of-the-art models like Transformers and S4 in tasks such as language modeling (WikiText-103) and neural machine translation, while also offering faster inference speeds \cite{ma2022mega}.
+Unlike traditional attention mechanisms burdened by quadratic complexity, Mega employs multi-dimensional damped EMA to capture long-term dependencies while ensuring stability \citep{ma2022mega}.
+This allows it to outperform state-of-the-art models like Transformers and S4 in tasks such as language modeling (WikiText-103) and neural machine translation, while also offering faster inference speeds \citep{ma2022mega}.

 However, tuning EMA decay parameters can be challenging, and the gating mechanism introduces additional hyperparameters requiring careful calibration.
 Despite these challenges, Mega presents a strong alternative to attention-based models for long-sequence modeling.